goauthentik/authentik/website/docs/installation/docker-compose.md

 ---
-title: docker-compose installation
+title: Docker-Compose installation
 ---

 This installation method is for test-setups and small-scale productive setups.

 ## Requirements

--   A Linux host with at least 2 CPU cores and 2 GB of RAM.
+-   A host with at least 2 CPU cores and 2 GB of RAM
--   docker
+-   Docker
--   docker-compose
+-   Docker-compose

 ## Preparation